Pretro/gymstore/README.md

 4. As a user, i want to register an account so that i can become a member.

     i.
 The user has the possibility to register a membership account.
 Once this is done, a confirmation mail is sent to verify the account.
+The button is clearly visible at the top of the site.

 5. As a user, i want the process of registration to be simple so that i can start make use of the site as soon as possible.

     i.
-To register, enter your email, choose a username and a password in the register form.
+To register, enter your email, choose a username and a password in the register form, displayed below the button My Account and register.

 6. As a user, i want to view a description of the products so that i can see if it is what I am really looking for.

     i.
 Press the "Shop now" button on the main page.
-The user is directed to the "all products" page, where he can see the detail of each product, by pressing the "view" button.
+The user is directed to the "all products" page, where the user can see the detail of each product, by pressing the view-button.

 7. As a user, i would like to easily be able to add products to the cart so that i can continue my shopping.